Send email for updates

 The results were convincing enough for the Welsh government to roll out similar services across Wales, initially concentrating on families where there is parental substance misuse and concern over child welfare.
 Regulations stipulate that teams providing the services must consist of at least five professionals including a social worker, nurse and health visitor, perhaps an attempt to address the need to maintain quality highlighted by researchers.
 An evaluation concluded that at three first-phase sites, the new schemes “appeared to improve short-term outcomes for a good number of families”, though, staff felt, less so for a few with “very chaotic lives and serious multiple issues”.
 There was evidence directly from the families that their lives and those of the children had improved, but with no comparison group, it is unclear whether the interventions were the cause of the improvements.

-It is worth finishing this section with a reminder that in itself, successfully treating substance use problems is likely to improve child welfare because it reduces conflict and violence (1 2) in the family and makes competent parenting more possible.
+It is worth finishing this section with a reminder that in itself, successfully treating substance use problems is likely to improve child welfare because it reduces conflict and violence in the family (1 listed above; 2 listed above) in the family and makes competent parenting more possible.
 Treatment services can and have gone further, offering specific parenting and family support, potentially forestalling the need for the more intensive services discussed above.
 There seems a case for making parenting and child welfare support available to all problem substance using parents in treatment.
-Because not predicated on the parent admitting to shortcomings in their child’s upbringing and welfare (which many will be reluctant to do) or this being discovered, these programmes can reach families in need of help who would otherwise be missed or feel stigmatised.
+Because such support is not predicated on the parent admitting to shortcomings in their child’s upbringing and welfare (which many will be reluctant to do) or this being discovered, these programmes can reach families in need of help who would otherwise be missed or feel stigmatised.
 Examples are given in our hot topic on protecting children, and researchers based in the UK who specialise in substance misuse in families have offered recommendations for addiction treatment services based on a review of the international literature.